4 key points about skin issues in dogs:

 How can you tell if your dog has a skin problem?

-Skin problems in dogs can manifest through a variety of signs and lesions, including:
+Skin conditions in dogs can manifest through many signs and lesions, including:

 Hair loss (alopecia)